This is a named option in the Educational Leadership and Policy Analysis MS.

 Required Courses

-The following are examples of curricular pathways to complete the award.
+The following are examples of curricular pathways to complete the degree.

-Note: Regardless of your path, the award earned is Educational Leadership and Policy Analysis: Educational Policy Analysis & Evaluation, M.S.
+Note: Regardless of your pathway, the degree earned is Educational Leadership and Policy Analysis: Educational Policy Analysis & Evaluation, MS.

 Educational Policy Evaluation1